 Dog behavior by age and stage of life.

 Puppyhood (0-6 months):This stage can last longer for larger breeds, but the basics are the same for every breed.
 Puppies have lots of energy.
-The whole world is new to them, and their number one priority is exploring and learning everything they can.
+The whole world is new to them, and their number one priority is exploring and learning everything they can through safe socialization.
 Puppies are developing a sense of appropriate and inappropriate behavior, so they might engage in mouth play with humans until corrected, or indulge in their urge to chew on furniture.
 The key is a lot of patience, careful attention and consistent correction to teach them the rules of the household.

 Junior (7-12 months): Think of this as your dog's teenage years.
 He's able to sexually reproduce, so he thinks he's all grown up.
 But he's really just running around acting crazy because of his hormones.
+Some behavior problems can start to manifest during this stage.

 Adult (1-7 years): Some dogs, particularly larger breeds, might take a little longer to reach full maturity.
 Large breeds can stay puppies from a maturity standpoint until they're 2 years old.
 Adult dogs still have energy to play, but they aren't necessarily the wild balls of fury they were as puppies.